Walter C. Ansel Collection, 1939-1972 (bulk 1939-1958): Finding Aid

 Included in the collection are photographs, motion picture films, and a book manuscript.

 The Ansel Collection is arranged alphabetically by document type with no subdivisions.
-Approximately the first third of the collection is composed of Ansel's 1958 manuscript of his work on Operation Sea Lion, Hitler Confronts England.
+Approximately the first quarter of the collection is composed of Ansel's 1958 manuscript of his work on Operation Sea Lion, Hitler Confronts England.
 The manuscript, which features Ansel's corrections, includes the captioned photographs used in the final publication.
 Not included in the collection are the book's maps and diagrams.
-In addition to the photographs used in Hitler Confronts England, the collection includes numerous other photographs courtesy of Colonel Günther Blumentritt, Doctor Justus Koch, General Herbert Loch, Admiral Karl Jesko von Puttkamer, General Josef Windisch and a Colonel Schuber.
+In addition to the photographs used in Hitler Confronts England, the collection includes numerous other photographs courtesy of Captain Heinrich Bartels, Colonel Günther Blumentritt, Captain Walter Genz, Doctor Justus Koch, Admiral Werner Lindenau, General Herbert Loch, Admiral Karl Jesko von Puttkamer, General Josef Windisch and a Colonel Schuber.
 These photographs, from which the plates for the book were selected, depict images of experimental and production German landing craft produced by Fritz Siebel (known in German as Siebel Fähren), sturmboat exercises, 17th Division landing exercises, the destruction at Dunkirk, British defenses along the English Channel, the invasion of Ösel Island, and various meetings between Hitler and his top military advisers.